The Hitchhiker's Guide to SQL Injection prevention

-So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just emulate prepared statements, sending the regular query to the server at once, substituting placeholders with actual data, if
+So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just emulate a prepared statement, sending the regular query to the server at once, substituting placeholders with the actual data, if

 PDO::ATTR_EMULATE_PREPARES configuration variable is set to

 TRUE.
-But it is properly formatted data - and therefore it is safe!
+But the data gets properly formatted in this case - and therefore this approach is equally safe!

-Moreover, even with old mysql extension we can use prepared statements all right!
-Here is a small function that can offer rock solid security with this old good ext:
+Moreover, even with the old MySQL extension we can use prepared statements all right!
+Here is a small function that can offer rock-solid security with this old good extension:

 $args = func_get_args();